 I have lived in Chiang Mai for the past eight years and will probably live here the rest of my life.
 My reason for residing here is quite simply: finance, cultural enrichment, physical beauty, and the need to communicate in English.

 The requirements for obtaining a retirement visa are: one must be at least 50 years of age, have Bht 800,000 ($25,806 US dollars) deposited in a Thai bank or 65,000 baht monthly income or a combination of both.
+If one is bringing a spouse this is double that amount.
 One can use this deposit during the year, but one must replenish the deposit three months in advance of your annual visa renewal.
 You will need a local police report saying that you have no felony criminal record, and a doctor’s certificate stating that you are in reasonable health.
 Please check with your local Thai consulate before you make a commitment because the rules always change.
 Of course, you can use a 30 day tourist visa (free) to check out the country for yourself before making a commitment.

 I bought my condominium when I moved here in 2005 so I pay no rent.
 That was when the Thai baht was worth 41 Thai baht to the dollar.
 I paid 1,400,000 baht ($34,146 USD).
 The condominium is 45 sq. meters and was fully furnished.
 It has a covered 4 sq. meter balcony that has a spectacular view of the mountains and we use this as our kitchen and dining room.
 This is one of the first-class condominiums in Chiang Mai.
 In this condo there are two swimming pools, a huge gym, a small mom and pop essentials store, 24 hour security, 24 hour help desk, a laundry, massage parlor, two restaurants, and many services such as travel agents, lawyers, clothing stores, and free underground parking.
 As a side note, I should mention that foreigners cannot buy land in Thailand hence most retirees buy condominiums.
 My UOB bank is right across the street, and there are at least 20 good restaurants within a four square block area.
 The Central Shopping Center is also four blocks from my abode.

 Some of the other monthly expenses are: Bht 800 maintenance fee for the condo, Bht 1,000 for electricity (mostly for A/C), Bht 300 for cable TV (four English movie channels, five news channels in English), water Bht 250, high speed internet Bht 900, and about Bht 2,000 for gasoline for the car.
 One does not need a car in Chiang Mai.
-The total comes to about Bht 24,000 per month for everything.
+The total comes to about Bht 24,000 per month for everything including the 18,600 baht for food.
 I get 32,000 baht every month.
 I love it.
-Some extras that I would like to include here are: two hour oil massage Bht 300, haircut Bht 60, and manicure and pedicure together Bht 200.
+If you rent at a guest house you may pay 5,000 baht a month for a simple but clean room.
+You can subtract 800 baht for maintanance as that is included in the rent and 2,000 baht for gas.
+Now Some extras that I would like to include here are: two hour Thai massage Bht 300, haircut Bht 80, and manicure and pedicure together Bht 200.

 Getting away from money, now let’s take on cultural enrichment.
 Thailand wasn’t called the land of smiles for nothing.
 Most of the people you meet on the street will greet you with a big smile if you at least acknowledge them.
 There are dozens of art galleries throughout the city.
 We have a Philharmonic, ballet, four major universities, an American library, numerous Thai cultural events throughout the city, and many coffee shops where one can engage the Thai or foreign people in conversation.
 Many of the coffee shops have free Wi-Fi.
 There has to be at least a hundred temples within Chiang Mai.
 From my balcony on the ninth floor, I can view the Doi Suthep Temple atop the lush green mountain.